 NHL and its treatment may cause physical changes in your body.
 These changes can be very difficult to cope with and may affect the way you feel about yourself.
 Such changes can affect your self esteem and the way you relate to other people, especially close family and friends.
 Another problem you may have to cope with is feeling very tired and lethargic a lot of the time, especially for a while after treatment or if the NHL is advanced.

 If you are having a sexual relationship, one or all of these changes may affect your sex life.
 There is information about changes in your sex life in this section.

-Just try to remember that you do not have to sort everything out at once.
+Just try to remember that you don't have to sort everything out at once.
 It may take some time to deal with each issue.
 Do ask for help if you need it though.
-It is likely that your doctor or specialist nurse will know who you can contact to get some help ̶̶ they can put you in touch with people specially trained in supporting those with cancer.
+Your doctor or specialist nurse will know who you can contact to get some help and they can put you in touch with people specially trained in supporting those with cancer.
 These people are there to help and want you to feel that you have support.
 So do use them if you feel you need to.

 The coping with cancer section has lots of helpful information.
 There are sections about

 - Who else can help you?